Chvalšiny: History

 The first written mention of Chvalšiny is from 1281, when it was confirmed as property of Zlatá Koruna Monastery.
 The settlement rapidly developed and already in 1293, it was referred to as a market town.
 From 1400 to 1785, the religious administration in Chvalšiny was performed by the monastery.
 During this period, the German settlers came to the area and slowly formed a majority.

 During the Hussite Wars, Oldřich II of Rosenberg acquired most of properties of the monastery, including Chvalšiny.
 Chvalšiny was owned by the Rosenberg family until 1601, when they sold it to Emperor Rudolf II.
 From 1622, it was owned by the Eggenberg family, and after their extinction, in 1719 it became property of the House of Schwarzenberg.
 The Schwarzenbergs held Chvalšiny until the abolition of serfdom in 1848.

-In 1938, Chvalšiny was annexed to Nazi Germany.
-After the World War II, the German population was expelled and the area was resettled by Czech citizens.
+In 1938–1945, Chvalšiny was annexed to Nazi Germany.
+After World War II, the German-speaking population was expelled and the area was resettled by Czech citizens.